emilyychenn/emilyychenn/README.md

 ## About Me

-- 📍  Originally from Ottawa, Ontario.
-Currently located in Vancouver, BC!
+- 📍  Originally from Ottawa, Ontario; currently located in Vancouver, BC
 - 🌱  Currently self-learning React
 - 💻  TAing an introductory computer science course
 - 🌐  Feel free to visit my [website](https://emilylynnchen.netlify.app/) to learn more!